nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/general.rst

 General parameters
 ------------------

-These are general parameters that affect to the global behaviour of the Platform.
+These are general parameters that affect the global behaviour of the Platform.

 List of general parameters: